Below are some on the questions frequently asked of SAAD

 I have attended the SAAD National Course but did not register for the SAAD Assessed Sedationist (SAS) scheme.
 How can I complete my training?

-It is not possible to register for the SAS scheme after attending the National Course.
+It is possible to register for the SAS scheme up to four weeks after attending the National Course.
 The SAAD National Course has provided the knowledge and skills training, in order to complete your sedation training, in accordance with the training requirements of the IACSD Standards (April 2015), you now need to complete supervised clinical practice with a STAC approved supervisor.
 There are further details of how a supervisor can apply for approval from STAC on the RCSEng website.

 I want to register for the SAS scheme but I don’t know anyone who can supervise me.
 Does SAAD have a list of supervisors?